aws-samples/aws-greengrass-ml-deployment-sample/README.md

 ## Implementation sample

+This repository contains a sample demonstrating various options for inference deployment using AWS IoT Greengrass core.
+In this section, we will describe the steps which you need to perform to run the sample in your AWS account.

 ### Prerequisites

+- AWS Account
 - [AWS CLI](https://aws.amazon.com/cli/) - AWS Command Line Interface
 - [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) including Docker
-- Tested on MacOS but should work on any bash/zsh environment
+- Tested on MacOS but should work on any Linux environment

 ### Getting started

-- Clone this repository to your local machine
+1. Clone this repository to your local machine

 ```bash
 git clone https://github.com/aws-samples/gg-ml-deployment-sample
 ```

-- in [Makefile](Makefile) edit the first two lines with a EC2 key pair name and the location of the SSK key .pem file on your file system.
-This key can be used to access the Greengrass core instance later!
+2. in [Makefile](Makefile) edit the first two lines with a EC2 key pair name and the location of the SSK key .pem file on your file system.
+This key can be used to access the Amazon EC2 instance running AWS IoT Greengrass Core later.

 ```make
 MY_KEY_PAIR=iot-ml-sample